 Let’s say equipment maintenance takes up an average of 30 minutes each day.
-That’s a valuable slot wasted by maintenance tasks that could be better predicted and planned.
+That’s a valuable slot wasted by scheduled maintenance tasks that could be better predicted and planned.
 Utilise that time more effectively and you can optimise your plant and achieve significantly better results.

 The Impact of Predictive Analytics

 Predictive analytics uses AI to continuously monitor and learn from asset behaviour in real-time.
 It provides alerts when the operation differs from the historical norm, giving early warning detection of equipment problems.

 Predictive analytics is a more effective way of dealing with your operations.
 It involves using powerful tools to identify issues that might otherwise be missed.

 Consider how AI monitors equipment compared to a typical human worker.
 This worker might be an incredibly asset to your team, but they do still have a key flaw - they’re human.

 There are some issues a human just wouldn’t notice.
 This is in part because the worker has an extensive list of responsibilities, and they aren’t typically given the time they need to look at something closely enough to spot a problem.

 An AI tool, on the other hand, can learn about what is normal for your plant and assets and can be programmed for certain thresholds and parameters.
 As soon as something starts to act abnormally or outside of those boundaries, an alert is sent to the relevant member of staff.
 Issues are dealt with quickly and effectively, allowing production to continue unaffected.